NPS Score: The Complete Guide

 Promoters (scores 9-10)

-• are customers who rated their likelihood of recommending the company or its products with a score of 9 or 10.
+• These customers rated their likelihood of recommending the company or its products with a score of 9 or 10.

 • These are loyal customers, enthusiastic about your product.
-Most likely can’t imagine living without it.
+These people most likely can’t imagine living without it.

 • Generate positive word-of-mouth and often contribute to product growth.